Linear Circuit Analysis

 Parallel

-If two or more current sources $I_1$, $I_2$, ... $I_n$ are connected in parallel they can be replaced with a single current source with $$I_{eff}=\pm I_1 \pm I_2\pm...\pm I_n$$ where the terms in the right hand side are taken with $+$ sign if the corresponding current source $I_i$ is oriented in the same direction with $I_{eff}$ and with $-$ sign if $I_i$ is oriented in opposite direction with $I_{eff}$.
-Since all the current sources are connecte in parallel, when we replace $I_i$ with $I_{eff}$, we need to remove the other current sources.
+If two or more current sources — $I_1$, $I_2$, ..., $I_n$ — are connected in parallel, they can be replaced with a single current source with $$I_{eff}=\pm I_1 \pm I_2\pm...\pm I_n$$ where each term on the right-hand side uses a $+$ sign if the corresponding current source $I_i$ points toward the same node as $I_{eff}$, and a $-$ sign if it points to the opposite node.
+Since all current sources are connected in parallel, when we replace $I_i$ with $I_{eff}$ the other current sources are removed (i.e. replaced with open circuits).